pratsgl/kubernetesupgrade/Readme.md

 kubelet.config.k8s.io     v1beta1           v1beta1             no
 _____________________________________________________________________
 ```
+This command checks that your cluster can be upgraded, and fetches the versions you can upgrade to.
+It also shows a table with the component config version states.

+Note: kubeadm upgrade also automatically renews the certificates that it manages on this node.
+To opt-out of certificate renewal the flag --certificate-renewal=false can be used.
+For more information see the certificate management guide.
+Note: If kubeadm upgrade plan shows any component configs that require manual upgrade, users must provide a config file with replacement configs to kubeadm upgrade apply via the --config command line flag.
+Failing to do so will cause kubeadm upgrade apply to exit with an error and not perform an upgrade.

+Choose a version to upgrade to, and run the appropriate command.
+For example:v1.19.2
 ```
 [root@kmaster ~]# kubeadm upgrade apply v1.19.2
 [upgrade/config] Making sure the configuration is correct: